Ellypse/Ellyb/README.md

 local TRP3Ellyb = Ellyb:GetInstance("totalRP3"); -- Version 1.0 bundled with Total RP 3
 ```

 The rest of the documentation assume `Ellyb` is referring to an instance of the library and not the global function.
+The documentation is available in the [Wiki](https://github.com/Ellypse/Ellyb/wiki) of this GitHub repo.